 - 1 cup Chipotle Guacamole

-- Drizzle the whole potatoes with olive oil and place on a baking sheet.
-Bake for about 60 minutes or until the potatoes are tender.
+- Drizzle the whole potatoes with 1 tablespoon olive oil and place on a baking sheet.
+Bake for about 30-35 minutes or until the potatoes are tender.

 - While the potatoes are baking, cook off 6 pieces of bacon until crispy and then set aside to cool.
 Once cooled, roughly chop the bacon.

-- Remove from oven and let cool until they are cool enough to handle.
-Cut the potatoes in half, lengthwise, and scoop out a most of the flesh, leaving about 1/4 inch remaining.
+- Remove the potatoes from the oven and let cool until they are cool enough to handle.
+Cut the potatoes in half, and scoop out a most of the inside of the potato, leaving about 1/4 inch remaining.

 - Crank the oven up to 450 degrees F.

-- Place the cut potatoes back onto the baking sheet, flesh side up.
-Lightly drizzle the tops with olive oil and a sprinkle of garlic powder and red pepper flakes and place them back into the oven for about 10 more minutes.
+- Place the cut potatoes back onto the baking sheet, cut side up.
+Lightly drizzle the tops with the remaining olive oil and a sprinkle of garlic powder and red pepper flakes and place them back into the oven for about 5-10 more minutes.
 Flip them onto their other side and bake for another 10 minutes before removing them from the oven.

 - Take the potatoes out of the oven and top them with salsa, guacamole, sour cream, scallions, chives or whatever else you'd like to top them with and serve immediately.